-The Pavement Coatings Technology Council (PCTC) spent much of 2012 presenting scientific research in defense of refined coal tar (RFT) sealers to officials in various states, defending the material from unwarranted regulation.
+The Pavement Coatings Technology Council (PCTC) spent much of 2012 presenting scientific research in defense of refined coal tar (RFT) sealers to officials in various states, defending the material from unwarranted regulation by states and localities.

-“It’s been a productive year,” Executive Director Anne LeHuray said.
+“It’s been a productive year,” LeHuray said in a December interview.
 “There have been a number of challenges at local and state levels and as an organization we have been working with several different government agencies to make sure they understand the science behind use of sealcoat.”

 Briefing the FAA

 LeHuray said the meetings with the FAA were particularly important since the industry often relies on FAA specs P-630 (sealer specs without an additive) and P-631 (with an additive) for various bids and airports require adherence to the specifications for sealcoating of runways and taxiways.

 “We found that while many FAA technical people had a vague awareness of the issue it really hasn’t become more than a local issue,” she says.
 “We had an open discussion with the FAA and found them interested and receptive.
 They gave no indication the FAA is considering any changes to its sealcoating specifications or requirements.”

 LeHuray said the FAA pointed out to PCTC that refined coal tar-based product has performed to FAA’s requirements and they pointed out that, RFT manufactured to meet FAA specifications doesn’t need to be re-tested to be specified.
 Alernative products that are not manufactured to an approved specification would first need to be tested to prove it can meet the FAA needs.

 Also in 2012 PCTC had its scientific research on polycyclic aromatic hydrocarbons (PAHs) published in peer-reviewed scientific journals, which gives the PCTC argument added weight when presented to officials.